HenryN-bit/MoviesRESTAPI/README.md

 The API connects to a local MySQL database restored using the provided `dump.sql` file.

 ## Running the Full Application

-This API is designed to work with the Movies React Web Application, which is maintained in a separate repository.
+This API is designed to work with the **Movies React Web Application**, which is maintained in the **MoviesReactWebApplication** repository.

 To run the full application:

-1. Clone both repositories (or download them as zip files).
+1. Clone both repositories **or** download them as zip files.
-2. Install the dependencies for each project.

-**Movies REST API dependencies**:
+2. Open a terminal (or Command Prompt) and install dependencies for the **Movies REST API** in the REST API directory:

 ```bash
 npm install
 ```

-**Movies React Web Application dependencies**:
+3. Open a second terminal (or Command Prompt) and install dependencies for the **Movies React Web Application** in the React Web Application directory:

 ```bash
 npm install
 ```

-3. Start the Movies REST API.
+4. Start the **Movies REST API** in the Movies REST API directory in terminal/Command Prompt:

 ```bash
 npm run dev
 ```

-4. In a separate terminal, navigate to the Movies React Web Application directory and start the frontend.
+5. Navigate to the **Movies React Web Application directory** and start the frontend in the terminal/Command Prompt.

 ```bash
 npm run dev
 ```